-If our rituals work why don’t people like fire-fighters, the police or hospitals, pay people with OCD to do rituals for them to prevent fires, people loosing their lives and to prevent crimes to keep people safe?
+If our rituals work why don’t people like fire-fighters, the police or hospitals, pay people with OCD to do rituals for them.
+To prevent fires, people loosing their lives and to prevent crimes taking place.
 When I think of it like that OCD is laughable, it opens your eyes to how silly our OCD is.
-Can you imagine someone actually paying you to do rituals to keep people safe, do you think you’d say yes to being paid to keep people safe and prevent bad things from happening? or not, because you’d know really you wouldn’t be able to do that.
-Another thing I was thinking about is imagine If you were calling 999 asking for a fire-engine and the fireman said ‘one second, if I just do a certain ritual it should stop the fire from getting worse’ would you think ‘few, he’s done that now so the fire should be ok’ No!
-What if firemen said ‘Oh no I didn’t touch that thing 5 times, that’s why you’re having a fire’ would you blame him for the fire?
+Can you imagine someone actually paying you to do rituals to keep people safe.
+Do you think you’d say yes to being paid to keep people safe and prevent bad things from happening?
+Or not, because you’d know really you wouldn’t be able to do that.
+This then lead me on to imagining calling 999 and askng for a fire-engine and the fireman replying ‘one second, if I just do a certain ritual it should stop the fire from getting worse’.
+Would you think ‘phew, he’s done that now so the fire should be ok’ No!
+What if firemen said ‘Oh no I didn’t touch that thing 5 times this morning, that’s why you’re having a fire, its all my fault’ would you blame him for the fire?
 I know we all know its illogical and silly but sometimes really thinking about how ridiculous us performing rituals is can be helpful.
-If you can try laugh at your OCD it becomes less scary and you can see it for what it is, a con that wants to keep you trapped.
+If you can try laugh at your OCD it becomes less scary, and you can see it for what it is.
+OCD is a con that wants to keep you trapped.

 I know OCD isn’t as simple as being able to just think about how irrational your OCD is and to there for stop.
 But if you are undergoing treatment or are in the middle of a OCD exposure, it helps you laugh at your OCD and stop fearing it.